-Naturally, I can’t leave without saying how confounding it is that humanity is so driven to elevate itself as the “superior species” capable of love, empathy, awareness, spirituality, and, you name it.
+Of course, I can’t leave without reiterating my wonder at the peculiar urge humanity feels to see itself as the “superior species” capable of love, empathy, awareness, spirituality, and, you name it.
 We are certainly different in many ways from other species, but only superficially….not fundamentally.

-A symptom’s point of view (p.141) tells me that it is our insecurity and sense of disconnection that drives us to puff-up ourselves as much as we do.
+A symptom’s point of view (p.141) tells me that it is our insecurity and sense of disconnection that drives us to inflate our self-image this way.
 As chapter 2 hints, It is because it lays claim to no merit that its merit never deserts it.
-Being thinking animals, we puff-up ourselves cognitively while gorillas with their physical prowess puff-up themselves by thumping their chest.
+Being thinking animals, we puff ourselves up cognitively while gorillas with their physical prowess puff themselves up by thumping their chest.
 Isn’t it marvelous how similar things really are!

-Here are a few pithy excerpts from the article:
+Here are a few brief excerpts from the article:

 Calling someone a rat should no longer be considered an insult.
 The often-maligned rodents go out of their way to liberate a trapped friend, a gregarious display that’s driven by empathy, researchers conclude in the Dec.
 9 Science.